engineer-man/piston-bot/README.md

 ```
 ````

-You can edit your last **/run** message if you make a mistake and the bot will edit it's initial response. you can delete the last output message (that was caused by you) with `/delete` or `/del`
+You can edit your last **/run** message if you make a mistake and the bot will edit it's initial response.
+You can delete the last output message (that was caused by you) with `/delete` or `/del`

 # What's new